 Self-insured employers may differ in size and benefits design approaches, but they all share a common healthcare goal: Provide a competitive employee benefits package while controlling rising costs for their plans.
 This year, healthcare costs are an even bigger priority than usual.
-Harvard Business Review reports that health insurance costs for employers are expected to rise in 2021, projecting that nationally, premiums will increase between 4% and 40%.
-This increase—combined with overall market uncertainty related to COVID-19 and the impact of deferred care in 2020—can make quick cost reduction measures seem appealing.
+Harvard Business Review reports that health insurance costs for employers are expected to rise in 2022, projecting that nationally, premiums will increase over 5%.
+This increase—combined with overall market uncertainty related to COVID-19 and the impact of deferred care in 2020 and 2021—can make quick cost reduction measures seem appealing.
 Some employers may choose to raise copayments and deductibles for employees.
 Others may roll out new health and wellness programs to support employees with high-cost conditions.
 And a subset may cut benefits altogether to offset other expenses.

 While these approaches can help reduce benefits costs short-term, they don’t address an important long-term factor contributing to rising costs: Variation in healthcare prices and quality.
 In every network, there are providers who deliver great care at efficient prices, and there are providers who deliver inappropriate, wasteful, or unnecessarily expensive care.
 The problem is, it’s almost impossible for your plan or your members to know which providers are high quality and lower cost and which ones aren’t.
 As a result, everyone pays more for healthcare without getting consistent value.